-Argument association is fundamentally the same as in FORTRAN 77 and is extended naturally for the new features in Fortran 90.
-Argument association is described in Section 4.7, page 200.
-Common blocks, extended with data structures, are the same as in FORTRAN 77 and are described in the Fortran Language Reference Manual, Volume 1, publication SR-3902.
-Host and use association are new in Fortran 90 and are described in Section 3.4, page 145, and Section 3.6.4, page 156.
+- Argument association, described in Section 4.7, page 203. - Common blocks, described in the Fortran Language Reference Manual, Volume 1. - Host association, described in Section 6.2.1.3, page 288. - Use association, described in Section 3.5.4, page 159.

 Host association applies to a procedure defined (contained) within another (host) program unit.
 A host can be a main program, module program unit, external procedure, or module procedure.
 Data and procedure entities specified in or accessible to the host are accessible to the contained procedure through host association.
 The rules for host association are very similar to the scoping rules of typical block-structured languages, such as Pascal.
-The main difference is that the Fortran 90 host association rules must take into account implicit as well as explicit declarations.
-See Section 3.4, page 145, for a complete description of these rules.
+The main difference is that the Fortran host association rules must take into account implicit as well as explicit declarations.

 Use association applies to procedures and program units containing USE statements.
 All public entities of a module are available to a using procedure through use association, although the USE...ONLY mechanism can limit accessibility as the programmer desires.
 Use association allows shared data and procedure entities to be gathered together in a central place, with selective access to and hiding of these entities as appropriate in the specific situation.
-See Section 3.6.4.5, page 161, for a complete description of use association.

-4.1.5 Implicit and explicit interfaces
+4.1.5 Implicit and Explicit Interfaces